-The rack toms are tuned and set up on a drum set to descend in pitch (smaller drums have a higher pitch), helping to create diverse sounds with drum grooves and fills.
+The sizes of toms vary – but the high tom is typically 10″ in diameter and the middle tom is 12″ in diameter.
+They are tuned and set up on a drum set to descend in pitch (smaller drums have a higher pitch), helping to create diverse sounds with drum grooves and fills.

 Rack toms add a lot of sonic diversity and allow for plenty of experimentation while drumming.
 These parts of a drum set are important tools for musical expression!

 Rack toms within beginner drum sets are typically mounted from a bass drum, with two tom arms supporting the rack toms.
 In intermediate and professional-level drum sets, rack toms are commonly mounted onto cymbal stands with a tom mounting arm.